A Novel Manufacturing Process for Glass THGEMs

 This innovation has been supported by the ERC ARIADNE starting grant and STFC IAA funding, and has been brought to fruition by the talented and strong ARIADNE team led by Dr Kostas Mavrokoridis.

-The manufacturing process is now patent pending, and more information can be found in their recent publication (authors listed in alphabetical order):
+The manufacturing process is now patent pending, and more information can be found in our recent publication: